 Student Challenges with the ESL Future Continuous

-The first possible challenge is the fact that there are two ways to express the Future Continuous.
-I am always sure to present only one form at a time.
+The first possible challenge is the fact that there are two ways to express the ESL Future Continuous.
+I am always sure to present only one way at a time so that students have an opportunity to focus on and master each way individually.

 The other challenge, or confusion, is that sometimes either the Future Continuous or the Future Simple can be used with very little or no difference in meaning.